 Fried green tomatoes are easy to make.
 You’ll begin by slicing them into rings just over a 1/4″ thick, and soaking the rings in a mixture of buttermilk and hot sauce.

 WHY USE BUTTERMILK

 Using a buttermilk soak not only adds flavor to the interior of the fried green tomatoes but also helps the batter to stick without having to use an egg wash.
 Like we said, these are easy fried green tomatoes.

 There are quite a few Southerners out there who would call for a cornmeal batter and a cornmeal batter alone.
 However, we must politely object.

-Using flour in the mixture softens the bite, and makes for a much less chewy and more pleasing crunchy exterior.
-To flavor the batter, I use a secret weapon that goes by the name of smoked paprika.
-Smoked paprika flavor to any dish it is added to, and it is the perfect subtle addition to take fried green tomato batter to the next level.
+Using flour in the mixture softens the bite, and makes for a less chewy and more pleasing crunchy exterior.
+We also use this perfect combo to whip up a delectable batch of Southern Fried Squash!
+To flavor the batter, use a secret weapon — smoked paprika.
+Smoked paprika adds flavor to any dish, and is the perfect subtle spice to take fried green tomato batter to the next level.

 The tomatoes go from the buttermilk and into the dry-mix batter, then it’s off to the oil for frying.

 Canola oil is a truly flavorless oil (unlike vegetable oil) with a high smoke point and is my go-to oil for frying.